FlexMonkey/ShinpuruImage/README.md

 * `func SIBoxBlur(#width: Int, height: Int, backgroundColor: UIColor = UIColor.blackColor()) -> UIImage`
 * `func SIFastBlur(#width: Int, height: Int, backgroundColor: UIColor = UIColor.blackColor()) -> UIImage`
 * `func SIConvolutionFilter(#kernel: [Int16], divisor: Int, backgroundColor: UIColor = UIColor.blackColor()) -> UIImage`

+## Performance

+Because *ShinpuruImage* converts to and from `UIImage` with each filter invocation, using it for chaining filters together will never be as performant as using CoreImage properly.

+## Blurring Images

+To blur an image you have three options: a true Gaussian blur (`SIGaussianBlur`), a box blur (`SIBoxBlur`) and *ShinpuruImage* fast blur (`SIFastBlur`) which is based on `vImageTentConvolve`.
+Of the three, I've found `SIBoxBlur` to be the fastest and `SIGaussianBlur` to be the slowest.
+It's worth using `measureBlock()` to do your own performance testing.